arvind81493/Pomodoro-Application/README.md

 # Pomodoro-Application
-#It is develop by using pythhon
+#It is develop by using python tkinter library which include Canvas.